Sudanese cuisine

-Sudanese cuisine is greatly affected by the historical cross-cultural influences of Arab, Nubian, Egyptian, Turkish, and Levantine cuisine in Sudan.
+Sudanese cuisine is greatly affected by the historical cross-cultural influences of Arab, Nubian, Egyptian, Turkish, Greek, and Levantine cuisine in Sudan.
 Many Sudanese foods have been around for thousands of years.
 The most common meats eaten are lamb and beef, in accordance with the Islamic halal laws.
 Most meals are communal and often shared with family, neighbors, and guests, as part of Sudanese hospitality.

-Breads such as aisha (or aish baladi) and gorrassa—a pancake-like bread similar to a crêpe—are eaten with savory stews (mullah), cheese (jibna), fava beans, and falafel (tamiya).
-There is also kisra ,fermented bread similar to Ethiopian injera, but thinner and smaller.
+Breads such as baladi or aish baladi, a popular pita bread and gorrassa—a pancake-like bread similar to a crêpe—are eaten with savory stews (mullah), cheese (jibna), fava beans, and falafel (tamiya).
+There is also kisra, fermented bread similar to Ethiopian injera, but thinner and smaller.
+Khubz Francesa or Sudanese style French bread.

 Influences

 Egyptian cuisine has greatly influenced Sudanese cuisine.
-Both share dishes such as falafel (tamiya), which is made with chickpeas in Sudan instead of fava beans as in Egypt; ful medames, a popular dish in both Sudan and Egypt; molokhia, a thick soup made from boiled leaves; kamounia, a meat liver stew eaten in Sudan, Egypt and Tunisia; and desserts such as umm ali and basbousa.
+Both share dishes such as falafel (tamiya), which is made with chickpeas in Sudan instead of fava beans as in Egypt; ful medames, a widely eaten dish in both Sudan and Egypt; molokhia, a thick soup made from boiled leaves; kamounia, a meat liver stew eaten in Sudan, Egypt and Tunisia; and desserts such as umm ali and basbousa.
 Jibna bayda, a soft white cheese, is also eaten.

-Turkish cuisine has also influenced Sudanese cuisine, giving it a distinct flavor.
+Turkish cuisine has also influenced Sudanese cuisine.
 Turkish foods found in Sudanese cuisine include kebabs, kofta, and shawarma, as well as sweets such as baklava.
 Levantine and Egyptian sweets also entered Sudanese cuisine and are known as oriental (or Levantine) sweets.

 Appetizers

 Meals include elmaraara and umfitit, which are dishes made from sheep's offal (including the lungs, liver, and stomach), onions, peanut butter, and salt.
 They are eaten raw.
-A popular peanut butter salad called salatat dakwa is also eaten.
-Another famous Sudanese salad is salata Aswad or occasionally known as salata aswad bi zabadi, a grilled aubergine dish mixed with peanut butter, chillies and other spices that gives salata aswad its unique look.
+A peanut butter salad called salatat dakwa is also eaten.
+Another well-known Sudanese salad is salata aswad, occasionally known as salata aswad bi zabadi, a dish of grilled aubergine mixed with peanut butter, chillies and other spices that gives salata aswad a distinctive appearance.
 Reminiscent of baba ghanoush, it relies on peanut butter or mashed peanuts instead of tahini as a main sauce.